The Class Pay Gap: Data & Analysis 2022

 Introduction

-Our research sets out the latest class pay gap figures and includes a breakdown by ethnicity, gender, profession and geographical region.
-It builds on previous research by the academics Professor Sam Friedman and Dr. Daniel Laurison who originally conceived of the class pay gap.
+Our research sets out the latest class pay gap figures and includes a breakdown by ethnicity, gender, profession and geographical region, building on previous research by the academics Professor Sam Friedman and Dr. Daniel Laurison who originally conceived of the Class Pay Gap.

 The latest class pay gap

-The existence of this gap makes the 14th of November the 2022 Class Pay Gap Day: the day in the year when those from working-class origins who work in higher professional-managerial positions cease earning relative to their peers from a professional-managerial background.
+This makes 14 November the 2022 Class Pay Gap Day: the day in the year when those from working-class origins who work in higher professional-managerial positions cease earning relative to their peers from a professional-managerial background.

 The class pay gap by ethnicity and gender

-A minus figure, e.g. -£6,667, indicates that the group in question are paid less than those from professional-managerial origins, and a positive figure indicates they are paid more.
+Those from professional-managerial origins working in the most prestigious jobs are paid over £51,000 a year, but those from working-class origins in the same jobs are paid less than £45,000 per year.
+A minus figure, e.g. -£6,718, indicates that the group in question are paid less than those from professional-managerial origins, and a positive figure indicates they are paid more.

 Class pay gap by sectors